Carlene Carter: Career

 In 2005, she was played by Victoria Hester in the movie Walk the Line.

-On November 20, 2008, Carlene Carter performed at Iron Horse Music Hall in Northampton, Massachusetts accompanied by Mike Emerson (Elvin Bishop, Tommy Castro) on piano and Sean Allen on electric guitar and later joined by her husband Joe Breen.
-Alluding to some of her past problems, she said, "I'm really fortunate to have been making records for 30 years...I've had some gaps where I was doing research."
+On November 20, 2008, Carlene Carter performed at Iron Horse Music Hall in Northampton, Massachusetts, accompanied by Mike Emerson (Elvin Bishop, Tommy Castro) on piano and Sean Allen on electric guitar and later joined by her husband Joe Breen.
+Alluding to some of her past problems, she said, "I'm really fortunate to have been making records for 30 years...
+I've had some gaps where I was doing research."

 On August 8, 2009, Carlene Carter played a live acoustic set at Heckscher Park in Huntington, New York.
 During the performance, she stated that it was the first time in more than 30 years that she performed by herself.
 During her hour-long set, she played the title track from her latest release "Stronger", and said it was written in memory of her younger sister, who had died six years earlier.
 The track was performed on the piano and brought Carter to tears.
 Her younger sister is also mentioned in her track "Wildwood Rose".
 She ended the set by playing "Will the Circle Be Unbroken?" with the opening act: The Homegrown String Band, a family band from the area.
 She said it brought back memories of playing with her own family.

 In 2014, she released her 10th studio album Carter Girl for Rounder Records.
 The album features 12 tracks written or co-written by members of the Carter Family: 10 pre-existing songs and two new originals.
 Carter Girl received universal acclaim and includes collaborations with Elizabeth Cook, Willie Nelson, Vince Gill, Kris Kristofferson, and Carter Family members Lorrie Carter Bennett, Helen Carter, Anita Carter, June Carter Cash, and Johnny Cash.

 Carter was the opening act on John Mellencamp's 80-date Plain Spoken tour in 2015.
 Additionally, Carter collaborated extensively with Mellencamp on his 2017 album Sad Clowns & Hillbillies, providing vocals on five tracks, as well as writing one ("Damascus Road") and co-writing another ("Indigo Sunset").

+In October 2024, Carter collaborated with Dion on a patriotic digital single, titled "An American Hero" (along with an accompanying video).

 Personal life

 Carter is the daughter of June Carter Cash and her first husband, Carl Smith.
-She is the granddaughter of Maybelle Carter of the Carter Family and the sister of Rosie Nix Adams.
+She is the granddaughter of Maybelle Carter of the Carter Family and the half sister of Rosie Nix Adams and half sister of John Carter Cash.
 In the late 1980s, Carter moved back to Nashville to begin a drug- and alcohol-free life and work on her solo career.

 Carlene Carter has been married four times: